-Robotic Endometriosis Resection Near Atlanta
+Robotic Endometriosis Resection in Atlanta, GA

 It is estimated that 1 in 10 women in the United States are affected by endometriosis.
 Board-certified gynecologist, Dr. Rita Sharma, constantly strives to alleviate painful side effects and improve the quality of life in every patient she treats.
 Our OBGYNs are experienced in diagnosing and treating endometriosis, and offer several in-office treatment options which includes the endometriosis resection procedure.
 Our approach has helped many women in Atlanta, GA and surrounding areas achieve a life that is free from painful endometriosis symptoms.
 For more information, contact our office at (770) 723-1545 and schedule an appointment today!